South Gippsland Coastal Strategy

 Bores and Septic Tanks

-by Lyn, 23 days agoShare on Facebook Share on Twitter Share on Linkedin Email this linkAs part of one of the development of infrastructure actions, it is to resolve issues of Waste treatments (Septic Tanks) and bores.
+by Lyn, almost 2 years agoShare Bores and Septic Tanks on Facebook Share Bores and Septic Tanks on Twitter Share Bores and Septic Tanks on Linkedin Email Bores and Septic Tanks linkCLOSED: This discussion has concluded.As part of one of the development of infrastructure actions, it is to resolve issues of Waste treatments (Septic Tanks) and bores.
 I would like to know a little bit more about what these issues are and how this could affect my health.

 -